Ayesh-Sandeepa/PumpItUp/README.md

 3. And according to those observations, and with manual observations, the columns are important to train the model are selected.
 4. Finally, the categorical columns are encoded using Label Encoding.

+And, in Feature Engineering process,
+1. A new feature created by mulitplying latitude and longitude is used instead of using longitude and latitude separately

-Next, for the training I use RandomForesetModel with 300 estimators.
+Then for the training RandomForesetModel with 300 estimators is used.
 And it is used finally to predict the functionality of the pipes in the test set.

 ![This is an image](./Pump_It_Up.png)